-- 5.1.
-Small spot finish on a surface that does not have natural break points. - 5.1.1.
-The spot to be finished shall be kept as small as possible to minimize the size of the repair area. - 5.1.2.
-The Painting and Decorating Contractor shall provide a reasonable match of the color of the spot repair material to the existing color of the adjacent surface. - 5.1.3.
-The Painting and Decorating Contractor shall provide a reasonable match of the gloss of the spot repair material to the existing gloss of the adjacent surface. - 5.1.4.
-The Painting and Decorating Contractor shall provide a reasonable match of the texture of the spot repair to the existing texture of the adjacent surface. - 5.1.5.
-The acceptability of the spot finish shall be determined when viewed perpendicular to the spot finish without magnification, at a distance no less than thirty-nine (39) inches under finished lighting conditions. - 5.1.6.
-When viewed at an oblique angle, a spot finish on a surface that does not have natural break points will be visible.
-As the gloss of the spot repair material is increased, the visibility of the spot finished area will be more pronounced. - 5.2.
-Spot finish on a surface that does have natural break points but does not include entire room. - 5.2.1.
-The color of the spot repair material shall be a reasonable match to the existing color of the same surface in the remainder of the room. - 5.2.2.
-The gloss of the spot repair material shall be a reasonable match to the existing gloss of the same surface in the remainder of the room. - 5.2.3.
-The texture of the spot repair shall be a reasonable match to the existing texture of the same surface in the remainder of the room.
+- 5.1 Small spot finish on a surface that does not have natural break points. - 5.1.1 The spot to be finished shall be kept as small as possible to minimize the size of the repair area. - 5.1.2 The Painting Contractor shall provide a reasonable match of the color of the spot repair material to the existing color of the adjacent surface.

+- 5.1.3 The Painting Contractor shall provide a reasonable match of the gloss of the spot repair material to the existing gloss of the adjacent surface. - 5.1.4 The Painting Contractor shall provide a reasonable match of the texture of the spot repair to the existing texture of the adjacent surface. - 5.1.5 The acceptability of the spot finish shall be determined when viewed perpendicular to the spot finish without magnification, at a distance no less than thirty-nine (39) inches under finished lighting conditions. - 5.1.6 When viewed at an oblique angle, a spot finish on a surface that does not have natural break points will be visible.
+As the gloss of the spot repair material is increased, the visibility of the spot finished area will be more pronounced. - 5.2 Spot finish on a surface that does have natural break points but does not include the entire room. - 5.2.1 The color of the spot repair material shall be a reasonable match to the existing color of the same surface in the remainder of the room. - 5.2.2 The gloss of the spot repair material shall be a reasonable match to the existing gloss of the same surface in the remainder of the room. - 5.2.3 The texture of the spot repair shall be a reasonable match to the existing texture of the same surface in the remainder of the room. - 5.2.4 The acceptability of the spot finish shall be determined when viewed without magnification, at a distance no less than thirty-nine (39) inches under finished lighting conditions and from a normal viewing position in accordance with PCA Standard P1. - 5.3 Spot finish of a surface in an entire room.